 By the first months of 1775 he was the most influential patriot leader in Massachusetts.
 Hancock and the Adamses were in Philadelphia attending the Second Continental Congress, and Warren, just 33, was the president of the Provincial Congress – Massachusetts’ shadow government.

-Joseph Warren was also a member of the Committee of Safety, and he had made sure powder and arms were stored in towns throughout Massachusetts.
-He tried to organize Massachusetts’ fighting forces into an ‘army of observation,’ and he propagandized so they’d be willing to fight.
+Joseph Warren was also a member of the Committee of Safety.
+He had made sure powder and arms were stored in towns throughout Massachusetts.
+He also tried to organize Massachusetts’ fighting forces into an ‘army of observation,’ and he propagandized so they’d be willing to fight.

 On the day of the Battles of Lexington and Concord, he sneaked out of Boston and led militia in harassing the British returning to the city.
 He then returned to Boston, where he organized soldiers for the siege of Boston and negotiated with Gage.

 On June 13, colonial leaders learned the British planned to send troops to take the unoccupied hills surrounding the besieged city.
 That night, 1,200 colonial troops stealthily occupied Bunker Hill and Breed’s Hill and built an earthworks.

-Warren had been commissioned a major general in the Massachusetts militia, but insisted on fighting as a private in the thick of the fighting.
+Warren had been commissioned a major general in the Massachusetts militia.
+However, he insisted on fighting as a private in the thick of the battle.
 He asked Gen. Israel Putnam where the heaviest fighting would be.

-During the battle he fought behind the earthworks until the patriots’ ammunition was exhausted.
+During the battle he fought behind the earthworks until the patriots exhausted their ammunition.
 He stayed there to give the militia time to escape while the British made their final assault.
-A British officer recognized him and shot him in the head.
+A British officer then recognized him and shot him in the head.
 He died instantly, six days after his 34th birthday.

 The British stripped his body and stabbed it beyond recognition, then threw him into a shallow grave with another patriot killed in the battle.
 Paul Revere later identified his body.